mward19/tomogram-datasets/README.md

 These classes and scripts aim to simplify that process for us.
 The three main classes,
- - Tomogram (and its child TomogramFile)
+ - Tomogram (and its child TomogramFile),
- - Annotation (and its child AnnotationFile)
+ - Annotation (and its child AnnotationFile), and
  - Subtomogram

 abstractify the data and simplify connections.

 SubtomogramGenerator generates Subtomograms (sub-volumes within Tomograms) based on Annotation data linked to Tomograms,